Sometimes the decision to part with a pet can be simple frustration with

 most important things you can do.
 Make sure that the family you find

 is prepared for specific responsibilities your pet brings into their family

 dynamic.
-For instance, a family with very children may not be the best
+For instance, a family with very young children may not be the best

 fit for a very frightened or timid dog, nor would be the right fit for a

 aggressive or extremely dominate dog.

 Your Pet to Displaced Pets